rbuskens/spinnaker.github.io/documentation/getting_started.md

   * Click **Add new Security Group Rule**.
   * Click **default** on the **Security Group** dropdown.
   * Change **Start Port** and **End Port** to <code>80</code>.
-1. If running on GCP
+1. If running on Google Cloud Platform
   * Click **Add New Source CIDR** and use the default
     <code>0.0.0.0/0</code> value for the **Source Range** field.
   * Click **Add New Protocol and Port Range**.
 Use the default